 Integrity

-The SVB is defined by integrity because we are firmly committed to our standing as an organisation citizens can trust now and in the future.
+The SVB is defined by integrity because we are firmly committed to our standing as an organisation people can trust now and in the future.
 This means that we are honest, respectful and transparent.
-We work on our integrity every single day to ensure that citizens continue to trust us.
+We work on our integrity every single day to ensure that people continue to trust us.

 Integrity at the SVB